-After physically installing the expansion card, configure the card by adjusting the software settings.
+After installing the expansion card, configure the it by adjusting the software settings.

 - 1. Turn on the system and change the necessary BIOS settings, if any.
 See Chapter 4 for information on BIOS setup. - 2.
 Assign an IRQ to the card.
-Refer to the tables below. - 3.
+Refer to the tables on the next page. - 3.
 Install the software drivers for the expansion card.